Best Astrophotography Telescopes (2025)

 This is one of the few telescopes on this list that is also a great visual telescope.
 The NexStar 8SE is great for star parties or just setting up in the backyard on a clear night.

-The Celestron NexYZ Smartphone Adapter is great for planetary photography with the 8SE.
+The Celestron NexYZ Smartphone Adapter is ideal for capturing planetary images with the 8SE.

-The Zenithstar 73 is lightweight and compact enough to mount to an entry-level equatorial telescope mount like the Sky-Watcher HEQ5.
-Overall, it’s a great performer that is well deserved to be on this list.
+The Pleiades 68 is lightweight and compact enough to mount on an entry-level equatorial telescope mount, such as the ZWO AM3.
+Overall, it’s a great performer that deserves to be on this list.

 Celestron RASA 8

 The RASA (Rowe-Ackermann Schmidt Astrograph) is all about speed.
-In the telescope world, when the terms “fast” or “speed” are mentioned, it is referring to the focal ratio.
+In the telescope world, when the terms “fast” or “speed” are mentioned, it refers to the focal ratio.
 This aspect is directly tied to the telescope’s ability to gather light, which is an extremely relevant factor for astrophotography.

 I had the pleasure of being one of the first people to test this astrophotography telescope in the spring of 2019 and took several images with it from my backyard before returning it to the vendor.
 One of the quirks of this design (which resembles an SCT with the Starizona HyperStar configuration), is that the camera sits at the objective end (front) of the telescope.